mongodb-developer/get-started-readme/CONTRIBUTING.md

-# Contributing to the Quickstart project
+# Contributing to the Get-Started project

 First off, thanks for taking the time to contribute! 🎉

-The following is a set of guidelines for contributing to the Quickstart projects.
+The following is a set of guidelines for contributing to the Get-Started projects.
 These are mostly guidelines, not rules.

 ## Project Structure